brettin/polaris_examples/README.md

 ## General Pattern
 The general pattern involves 4 files.
 A PBS submit script (submit.sh), a run script (run.sh), a deep learning python script (train.py), and a file (infiles) that contains the names of the dataframe files that contains the samples needed by the deep learning python script.
+Note that train.py can be any python program, it does not have to be a neural network.
 More details follow.

 ## Specific Files